PillaiManish/enhancements/enhancements/cert-manager/cert-manager-network-policies.md

           * **Metrics Ingress:** For all components to expose metrics on port 9402/TCP
           * **Webhook Ingress:** For the webhook component to receive admission requests on port 10250/TCP

-      * **User-configurable policies:** Users can specify additional or custom rules via the `NetworkPolicies` field in the `CertManager` spec.
-If not provided, cert-manager components will have deny-all policies (which will prevent proper operation without user configuration).
+      * **User-configurable egress policies:** Users can specify additional egress rules via the `NetworkPolicies` field in the `CertManager` spec.
+If no egress policies are provided, cert-manager components will have deny-all egress policies (which will prevent proper operation without user configuration).

 5.  **Istio-CSR Policies:** The operator will create baseline policies for istio-csr: